Client Side

 Why is this incorrect?

-argument, so trying to use it will cause an error or incorrect behavior.
+argument, so trying to use it will cause an error or incorrect behavior.player

 is not passed to the event by default.
 You should modify the function to handle the event properly, or check for any arguments being passed